Page 3 last updated April 22, 2008

 The Rch3 receiver - MCM Electronics Model 33-2060 - gives you a video and line audio output when connected to one of our 70cm downconverters like the TVC-4S.
 Great for seeing ATV on a camcorder monitor or DVD player screen when mobile or portable.
 The unit comes with a wall plug power supply for AC operation but this app note shows how to modify the receiver 16Vac input for 12 to 14 vdc input, add squelch and an S-meter.

-How to and the pluses and minuses of doing so vs. an antenna mounted preamp to eliminate the loss from long coax runs.
+How to repackage a downconverter and the pluses and minuses of doing so vs. an antenna mounted preamp to eliminate the loss from long coax runs for optimum receive DX.
 For antenna mounted preamps you can make a bias T to power up the coax.

 This app note describes how to add variable tuning to the synthesized TVCX-xS series of ATV downconverter boards used in our TVC-4S, 9S and 12S downconverters to enable tuning non-standard ATV frequencies in the band or fine tuning for sync bars in the noise when looking for DX.